eyedz9/ad-legends-collaborator/volunteering-giving-back.md

-# Making a Difference: Finding Purpose Through Giving Back
+# Making a Difference: The Rewards of Volunteering

-[Complete narrative content about volunteering...]
+[Full narrative content about volunteer opportunities and community service...]